HouJP/my-mllib/README.md

 ###<a name="intro">Project Introduction</a>

-The project implemented GBDT algorithm on spark which is written in scala and it also included a standalone implementation of GBDT.
+The project implemented some machine learning algorithms on spark which is written in scala and it also included standalone implementations of these algorithms.

+You can find these ML algorithms util now:

+*	Decision Tree
+*	Gradient Boosted Decision Tree
+*	Random Forest

 ****